uskudnik/rebuild-openwith/README.md

 rebuild-openwith
 ================

-Rebuild programs listed in "Open With" section of right-click menu in OSX
+Rebuild programs listed in "Open With" section of contextual (right-click) menu in OSX.